yogeshmpandey/yogeshmpandey.github.io/_posts/2018-01-12-Backpacking-Europe-Dramstadt.md

 >Sculpture in the City Center

 From the City Center we went to The Mathildenhöhe neighbourhood.
-This place is littered with amazing buildings, sadly due to sunset I was not able to take good pictures.
+This place is littered with amazing buildings, sadly due to sunset, I was not able to take good pictures.
 But, If there’s one sight that cannot be missed in Mathildenhöhe it’s Olbrich’s iconic Hochzeitsturm (Wedding Tower).
 The tower is just shy of 50 metres tall and has a striking build.
 Other than that we visited the Golden Russian Chapel and park which has neatly aligned trees.
 It is said that all of the building materials for the church was sourced in Russia, and the building is even claimed to have been built on Russian soil transported here by rail.

 <img src="https://i.imgur.com/5kRsPLj.jpg" alt="Dramstadt">
 >Russian Chapel Darmstadt